venovako/ATFact/README.md

 ## Prerequisites

 * Intel Math Kernel Library (MKL), or another [BLAS](https://netlib.org/blas/) library (with some tweaking of the corresponding makefile required)
-  - see `nvidia.mk` for an example of using the NVIDIA-provided BLAS
+  - see `nvidia.mk` for an example of using the NVIDIA-provided BLAS,
 * a recent Fortran compiler
-  - GNU, Intel, and NVIDIA compilers have been confirmed to work
+  - GNU, Intel, and NVIDIA compilers have been confirmed to work,
+* if not on Windows, the repository [libpvn](https://github.com/venovako/libpvn) cloned in a parallel directory to this one and built with the desired compiler.

 Optionally, for data generation, clone [JACSD](https://github.com/venovako/JACSD) repository and build sub-projects `qxblas` and `tgenskew` (in that order).